DarthWindu/daily_content/README.md

 ## Getting Started

-Clone the repository and run `npm install` inside of it.
+Clone or fork the repository and run `npm install` inside of it.

+Add your sites, wake-up time, and schedule to `config/default.json`, and you'll be up and running in no time!

+Run `npm start` in a terminal and leave it open.

 ### Default Behavior